- Search The Registry

 *On this date in 1984, Prince gave one of his more unique concerts.

 Working with promoters Darryll Brooks and Carol Kirkendall, he requested to do the show for disabled students who would not otherwise be able to see or hear him perform.
 The performance was Prince's second charitable endeavor of the week.
-He also made a guest appearance at a fundraising event for Big Brothers of America.
+He also appeared at a fundraising event for Big Brothers of America.

 The University claimed that the performance was kept secret until the last minute to avoid gatecrashers, so many students had no idea until earlier that day that they would witness one of the most historic shows in Prince's career.
 Brooks later recalled the show: "I never seen so many hardcore road [crew] guys start crying ...
 I think even Prince broke a tear.
 It was one of those moments that those kids would never forget.
 And Prince wrote the check for the whole thing."